magento/devdocs/extensions/b2b/index.md

     ```

 {: .bs-callout .bs-callout-tip }
-Append `&` to the command to run it in the background, return to a prompt, and continue running commands (e.g., `bin/magento queue:consumers:start sharedCatalogUpdatePrice &`).
+Append `&` to the command to run it in the background, return to a prompt, and continue running commands.
+For example: `bin/magento queue:consumers:start sharedCatalogUpdatePrice &`.

 Refer to [Manage message queues]({{ site.baseurl }}/guides/v2.3/config-guide/mq/manage-message-queues.html) for more information.